Deutherius/Filament-Width-Comp-Experiments/README.md

 It's far from perfect, but I am happy with it

 ## Logging
 Klipper's built-in compensation code allows logging the measured diameter.
-This is a bit clunky, as it just pastes the measurements into the console at the measured intervals (I use 1 mm, lowest possible distance), which then gets saved to klippy.log.
+This is a bit clunky, as it just pastes the measurements into the console at the measured intervals (~~I use 1 mm, lowest possible distance~~ **do not use 1 mm, see appendix B**), which then gets saved to klippy.log.
 From there, you can extract the data and plot the filament diameter...

 ![quality_esun](https://user-images.githubusercontent.com/61467766/158818829-593c586c-c4db-4a67-b108-44cafe6ccd74.JPG)